Raleigh's Premier Dog Training Company

 Professional trainers.
 Attentive friendly staff.

-Meet Colby, the owner of Sit Means Sit Raleigh, a leader in dog training in North Carolina.
-With over 15 years of experience in law enforcement, Colby brings strong skills to dog training.
-He has been running his business in Raleigh for 14 years, helping countless dogs and their owners achieve better control and communication.
+Meet Colby, owner of Sit Means Sit Raleigh, a trusted leader in dog training in Raleigh, North Carolina.
+With over 14 years of experience in law enforcement, Colby brings a calm, structured, and disciplined approach to dog training that focuses on control, communication, and reliability.

-Colby is passionate about helping dogs and their owners communicate better.
-His team focuses on teaching control, even in challenging situations.
-In his 14 years in business, Colby has trained thousands of Raleigh area residents.
-His clients include veterinarians, former state governors, NBA players, TV personalities, and many local families.
-Colby’s work with anxious dogs has also earned him recognition, leading to an invitation to speak to hundreds of dog trainers in Las Vegas.
+Over the past 14 years, Colby has trained thousands of dogs and owners in the Raleigh area.
+His clients include veterinarians, former state governors, NBA players, television personalities, and many local families.
+His work with anxious and reactive dogs has earned professional recognition, including an invitation to speak to hundreds of dog trainers in Las Vegas.

-When he’s not working, Colby enjoys time with his wife Andrea and their three children: Colton, Emelia, and Ellie.
+Outside of work, Colby enjoys spending time with his wife, Andrea, and their three children, Colton, Emelia, and Ellie.

 Andrea is a Combat Veteran and a Lieutenant Colonel in the US Army.
 Andrea attained her undergraduate degree from Elon University where she played Division I Collegiate Soccer.
 She also holds a graduate degree from Colorado Tech University and is a graduate of The Army Command and General Staff College.
 Andrea is a certified trainer, and while she is well qualified to train dogs, she spends most of her time training three awesome kids and Colby at times too.